Abdaishere/E-Jam/Admin Client/e_jam_backend/README.md

 - all endpoints are now asynchronous
 - added pinging to the devices
 - added Synchronization to the streams
-- tested All endpoints and fixed all bugs
+- tested All endpoints and fixed most bugs
 - tested All Communication between the System API and the Admin Client Center Point
 - Status of the streams and devices are now updated accordingly
 - if failure accrued in any thread the system will send a message to the admin client.